-- Resulting from a second caution; (i.e. persistent infringement or dissent by word or action). - Denies the opposing team a goal or an obvious goal scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area). - Denies an obvious goal-scoring opportunity (DOGSO) to an opponent moving toward the player's goal by an offense punishable by a free kick or a penalty kick. - Serious Foul Play: defined as using disproportionate and unnecessary strength in a manner likely to hurt or injure an opponent; any tackle from behind which endangers the safety of an opponent.

-OFFENSIVE, ABUSIVE or INSULTING LANGUAGE

-One game suspension:
+• Resulting from a second caution; (i.e. persistent infringement or dissent by word or action). • Denies the opposing team a goal or an obvious goal scoring opportunity by deliberately handling the ball (this does not apply to a goalkeeper within his own penalty area). • Denies an obvious goal-scoring opportunity (DOGSO) to an opponent moving toward the player's goal by an offense punishable by a free kick or a penalty kick. • Serious Foul Play: defined as using disproportionate and unnecessary strength in a manner likely to hurt or injure an opponent; any tackle from behind which endangers the safety of an opponent.
+OFFENSIVE, ABUSIVE or INSULTING LANGUAGE One game suspension:

 • Offensive or insulting or abusive language and/or gestures not directed.

+Two game suspension (New March 2025)

+• For coaches and players, who receive two yellow card cautions for Insulting, belittling, insinuating or taunting comments in the same game to undermine referee authority (see USSF guidelines)

-Three game suspension:
+Four game suspension: (New March 2025)

-- Offensive or insulting or abusive language and/or gestures directed toward a player, referee, assistant referee, administrator, spectator or game and /or tournament official.
-Six game suspension - Offensive or insulting or abusive language and/or gestures directed toward a youth official (minor).
+• Offensive or insulting or abusive language and/or gestures directed toward a player, referee, assistant referee, administrator, spectator or game and /or tournament official.

+Six game suspension (New March 2025)

+• Offensive or insulting or abusive language and/or gestures directed toward a youth official (minor) will TRIPLE the punishment

 VIOLENT CONDUCT

 One game suspension (minor infractions):

-• defined as a dead-ball foul that is excessive or with intent to harm or injure; pushing and shoving

-Three game suspension (major infractions):
+• defined as a dead-ball foul that is excessive or with intent to harm or injure; pushing and shoving Three game suspension (major infractions):